aryehof/dart-event/README.md

 ## Examples

 Two examples are shown below.
 The first shows a Counter example where incrementing the counter is broadcast without any argument provided to handlers (subscribers).
-The second, shows the same but with the incremented Counter value being provided as a custom argument to subscribers.
+The second shows the same, but with the incremented Counter value being provided as a custom argument to subscribers.

 #### Example 1: A simple increment Event with no argument